 - The ability to follow a 2nd language course, which is offered by the School.

-- For students who have not followed the GCS/ IGCSE programme, entry will be based on previous school reports, grade point average and ISM placement testing.
+- For students who have not followed the GCSE/ IGCSE programme, entry will be based on previous school reports, grade point average and ISM placement testing.

 Procedure for Application and Admission

 It is important that the step by step procedures for admission, outlined below, are followed carefully in order to avoid delays in the processing of your application.